 ALMOS is currently used in several research projects and Master degree courses at LIP6 and UPMC.
 Its development is currently a work-package in the SHARP (Scalable Heterogeneous ARchitecture for Processing) MEDEA+ European project (?#CA109) which is an HPC oriented project leaded by ?Bull.
-ALMOS is also deeply used in TSUNAMY ?http://www.tsunamy.fr - an ANR national research project aiming to co-design a new security solution for information processing on multi/many-core processors.
+ALMOS is also deeply used in ?TSUNAMY - an ANR national research project aiming to co-design a new security solution for information processing on multi/many-core processors.
 ALMOS has been originally developed as a part of the TSAR MEDEA+ European project (?#2A718).